 there was a valid answer in that list, we’d get, say,

-Just (1001.4,2008,9,4)
+Just (1001.4,2008,9,4).

-, only it doesn’t return a boolean value.
+elemIndex is kind of like elem, only it doesn’t return a boolean value.

 It maybe returns the index of the element we’re looking for.
 If that

-element isn’t in our list, it returns a Nothing
+element isn’t in our list, it returns a Nothing.

 ghci> :t elemIndex